Who likes dates?

 - Beat the butter and brown sugar until they are combined but there are still lumps of butter present.

-- Add the wholemeal flour, oats, cinnamon and baking soda.
+- Add the wholemeal flour, oats, cinnamon, salt and baking soda.

 - Mix together with your hands until the mixture is nice and crumbly.